open-contracting/infrastructure/docs/reference/schema.md

 ### BudgetBreakdown

-A budget breakdown is provided through an array of `BudgetBreakdown` objects, each of which represents budget for a particular period, from a particular source, or a combination of the two.

-See the [documentation of the OCDS Budget Breakdown extension](https://extensions.open-contracting.org/en/extensions/budget/master/) for more details of this data model.
-BudgetBreakdown can also be extended further to include budget classifications data following the pattern described in the [OCDS Budgets and Spend extension](https://extensions.open-contracting.org/en/extensions/budget_and_spend/master/).
+For more information about this sub-schema, see the [OCDS Budget Breakdown extension documentation](https://extensions.open-contracting.org/en/extensions/budget/master/). `BudgetBreakdown` can also be extended further to include budget classifications data following the pattern described in the [OCDS Budgets and Spend extension](https://extensions.open-contracting.org/en/extensions/budget_and_spend/master/).

 `BudgetBreakdown` is defined as: